Contrast

 4. Have various speakers

 Long content-heavy meetings can be draining for employees, especially when dominated by a CEO or executive monologue.
-Make your all-hands meeting more dynamic by using different presenters.
-This boost engagement and make it more enjoyable for your team.
+Make your all-hands meeting more dynamic by using different guest speakers.
+This boost engagement and increase attendance, making it more enjoyable for your team.

 5. Do a tech check